 On the 7th day of Christmas, the thing that triggered me…

-was my husband going into isolation-sullen-17-year-old mode whenever he is in the presence of his parents.
+was my spouse going into isolation-sullen-17-year-old mode whenever the in-laws are around.

 *SUGGESTION: Detaching with love is an art form and I will practice!
 I will reject black and white thinking and embrace the truth that recovery is a process that happens one moment at a time, for both of us.
 I can detach, be patient, and give time for that process to take place.